Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 - If some values in the reference are marked <b>bold</b> it means that your currently set value is different from the mod's default
     - Just to help you keep track of yourself.

-## Features (may not be complete)

-### BALANCE PRESETS
+### Balance Presets
-* Upon popular demand you can set a balance preset which overrides the mod's general defaults if set to recognized values
+Upon popular demand you can set a balance preset which overrides the mod's general defaults if set to recognized values:
-    * "vanilla": This will disable all difficulty-related changes and only keep general enhancements (UI, Pause & Center, Fixes)
+* "vanilla": This will disable all difficulty-related changes and only keep general enhancements
 * "hardcore": Sets many variables to be even harder than legendary

-    * For now, details can only be found here: https://github.com/Mad-Mods-Phoenix-Point/AssortedAdjustments/blob/main/Source/AssortedAdjustments/AssortedAdjustments.cs (just try it, you'll have a very hard time)
+#### Guide
+Since version 1.10.0.2 i use Modnix's API to save the preset-related settings back its .conf-file if a valid preset is detected.
+With that change you can
+* Set a preset at "BalancePresetId" and <b>after you loaded up the game once</b>...
+* Change the config to your liking even if your changes partially affect the preset
+* Play with a custom config that is <b>based upon</b> a preset

+To make it easier for you to trust this system there's the settings-field "BalancePresetState" which displays a keyword describing the preset's state:
+* "SET" -> All values in your config match the relevant settings of the preset, you're all set :-)
+* "CUSTOMIZED" -> You have changed a value in your config which overrides the desired value of the preset.
+At this point you're on your own.
+* "RESET" -> This will never get set automatically, <b>you</b> can set it it to <b>force all related values</b> back to the preset's default.

+#### Long story short
+All this is only relevant if you have entered a valid preset at "BalancePresetId".
+If you're happy with your current config just ignore this option.
+If you think this mod makes things too easy for you, set "vanilla", play legendary and enjoy the QOL/UI enhancements.
+If you wanna suffer, set "hardcore" and try to make it through.

+## Features (may not be complete, mod default)

 ### UX
 * The global agenda tracker (or however you call it) now shows vehicle-related (travel and exploration times) AND excavation-related items.